farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 - **Default value**: "SECURE"
 - **Usage**: Stop criterion of the preventive RAO search-tree.
-  - **MIN_OBJECTIVE**: the search-tree will maximize the minimum margin until it converges to a maximum value, or until another stop criterion has been reached (e.g. [max-search-tree-depth](#max-search-tree-depth)).
+  - **MIN_OBJECTIVE**: the search-tree will maximize the minimum margin until it converges to a maximum value, or until another stop criterion has been reached (e.g. [max-preventive-search-tree-depth](#max-preventive-search-tree-depth)).
   - **SECURE**: the search-tree will stop as soon as it finds a solution where the minimum margin is positive.
   *Note: if the best possible minimum margin is negative, both stop criterion will return the same solution.*